diku-dk/futhark-website/examples.rst

 ---
-title: Code Examples
+title: Futhark by Example
 ---

-The following is a hands-on introduction to Futhark through a collection of literate programs, listed in roughly increasing order of complexity.
+The following is a hands-on introduction to Futhark through a collection of commented programs, listed in roughly increasing order of complexity.
 You can load the programs into `the interpreter
 <https://futhark.readthedocs.io/en/latest/man/futhark-repl.html>`_ to
 experiment with them.
 For a conventional introduction to the